ryanwprice/ixd-github/readme.md

 ## Mistakes

+Mistakes happen.
+Fix 'em!

 ### Conflicts

+If you are working on code with others, when you try to commit or merge a branch, you may run into a conflict with the code (when you and someone else have made changes to the same lines of code)

-- Git will flag a merge conflict
-- It will show the differences in the file (i.e. index.html)
-- the "HEAD" is the master branch/main repo
+Git will flag the conflict and show the differences in the file (i.e. index.html).
+The "HEAD" is the main/current code that is in conflict with yours.

-- Fix the conflict in the file by deleting the wrong/outdated code and save.
-- You will need to add the file again `git add file path/filename.html` and commit the changes `git commit -m"Fixed merge conflict`
+You an fix the conflict in the file by deleting the wrong/outdated code and hitting save.
+After, you will need to add the file again `git add file path/filename.html` and commit the changes `git commit -m"Fixed merge conflict"`

 ### Resets

+`git revert 39cdcd0339c122c0307930de9e5cc08217726cee` will let us to revert to a specific repo (We can find the log checksum with `git log`).
+Reverting is non-destructive.
+All your commits remain intact, but git creates a new commit which is identical to the one you chose to revert to.

+The reset command is destructive and removes any commits between your current commit and the one you choose to reset to.

 `git reset --hard HEAD` will force a reset to the last commit `git reset --hard HEAD~3` will force the repo back 3 commits `git reset --hard 39cdcd0339c122c0307930de9e5cc08217726cee` will let us to revert to a specific repo (We can find the log checksum with `git log`)

-Reverting is non-destructive.
-The reset command will create a new commit in the log showing which commit was reverted.

 ## GitHub Pages & Markdown